 - Phone me on 0844534499

-- Ritlee really will appreciate any comments or sugestions you may have– this is the only way we can improve both our product and our company!
+- Product wise, Ritlee really will appreciate any comments or sugestions you may have– this is the only way we can improve both our product and our company!

-- Our Ritlee 225 wood chipper customers are our best salesmen — Happy tell your farmer friends, not happy please let us know!
+- With our Ritlee 225 wood chipper customers are our best salesmen — Happy – tell your farmer friends, not happy – please let us know!
 (We are always improving!)

 When ordering a grinder attachment, this must be done at order.
 (With grinder, we have a manual operated trap door —open, normal chipper and closed all chips are diverted to grinding chamber for grinding!– Really does work well!

 Our Gravity feed wood chipper is fine for Wattle, Poplar, Soet Doring, Port Jackson etc.